Jmwofford/babyDiv_WDI-curriculum/instructor_notes/git/git-github.md

 As a developer, you will use Git everyday.
 The learning curve is steep and all of the principles of version control can be a bit confusing sometimes.
 This is why we ask students to pull from our class master repository everyday, create github repositories for your homework and to commit hourly during project time.

 Don't get frustrated by all of the new commands because we will have plenty of time to practice them during this course.

-## BREAK

-If you finish before lunch, finish reading the remaining chapters on git: https://swcarpentry.github.io/git-novice/05-history/